circle-hit/MuCDN/README.md

 ## Preparation

+## Discourse Parsing
+We use a powerful dialogue discourse parser to obtain the structure for the explicit detachment.

+Details for training the parser could be found in https://github.com/shizhouxing/DialogueDiscourseParsing.
+We have already processed the ERC data in the same formmat with the input of the paser, which is in the folder of erc_data.

+With the trained parser, run main_inference.py to get the parsed ERC data.

+You can also direcly use the preprocessed features in the following.

 ### Preprocessed Features
 You can download the preprocessed features including dataset, extracted utterance feature and dialogue discourse structure we used from: https://pan.baidu.com/s/1gMIyK4mXVSvis1f1_DSQsQ  提取码:j84f